leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

   - testing
 ---

 I am using [InstaWP](https://instawp.com/), a newish sandboxing service that allows to spin a WordPress site on-demand, to execute integration tests for my plugin for WordPress.
-InstaWP offers an API to programmatically launch the new site, install the required plugins, and then destroy the instance.
+InstaWP offers an API to programmatically launch the new site, install the required plugins, and then destroy the instance, and we can use templates to have the WordPress site pre-loaded with data, and with a specific configuration of PHP and WordPress.
 It allows us to test our themes and plugins against **an actual WordPress site**, to be conveniently invoked from GitHub Actions (or any other Continuous Integration tool) before merging a Pull Request.

 Preparing a new InstaWP instance in my case takes around 3 minutes (since my plugin weighs 8.4 mb, and its downloading and installation takes a bit of time), and only then I can start executing the integration tests.
 Hence, while InstaWP is ideal for collaborating with team members on the repo, I wouldn't want to wait this time while developing the plugin on my laptop computer.

+During development, instead, I execute the integration tests against a local webserver provided via [Lando](https://github.com/lando/lando/), a Docker-based local tool to create projects on any language and technology.
+I particularly like Lando because I can commit my plugin's required configuration in the repo (defined via a `yaml` file), so anyone can clone the repo, execute a command, and have ready the same development environment.

  Sandbox in less than a second